 I remember when I first spoke to Sharath, asking if I can visit them and explore the coffee plantation and the nature around their homestay, in Kabbinakad, Coorg, he replied in the most candid manner.
 A part of his response also sounded a little flaunting, following the usual banalities of any hospitality business.
 He wrote, sounding ostentatious, that they would be happy to show me the best of nature and Coorgi hospitality.
 “What a polished statement,” I thought — only until I actually got there and realised Coorg was indeed among the best and most unspoilt natural places in India.
 And the hospitality that Coorgis offer, was no less remarkable either.

 I first visited Coorg, some 6 months ago, experiencing one of the many camping sites around the place – and the experience always stayed in my memory, quite afresh.
-But this time as I reached Kabbinakad, located around 30 kms towards east of Madikeri, I found it much different, and perhaps more surreal.
+But this time as I reached Kabbinakad, located around 30 km towards the east of Madikeri, I found it much different, and perhaps more surreal.

 I was happy that for the next few days this was going to be my home, I would greet the sun from the gazebo over my outhouse, walk to a serene waterfall just 40 steps away.
 There would be no sounds other than the musical chirping of birds – for all day long.
 The day would begin with the best brewed home-made coffee followed by a full-blown breakfast.
 Dinners were moreover always a few delightful local delicacies, served as a rich buffet.

 Things To Do In Kabbinakad

 As per my host, there were at least 20 different long and short treks – that could be done between 2 to 8 hours’ time.